wodby/docs/docs/stacks/varnish/index.md

 ## Changelog

+This changelog is for Varnish stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/varnish/releases).

 ### 1.2.0

 Environment variable `VARNISHD_STORAGE_SIZE` has been dropped, we no longer add a predefined secondary storage.
 You can now add your custom secondary storage via `VARNISHD_SECONDARY_STORAGE` https://github.com/wodby/varnish/pull/4